OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 #### Security by Default

 Secure by default means that the default configuration settings are the most secure settings possible.
-This is not necessarily the most user-friendly settings, therfore, you need to evaluate what the setting should be based on both risk analysis and usability tests.
+This is not necessarily the most user-friendly settings.
+Evaluate what the settings should be, based on both risk analysis and usability tests.
 As a result, the precise meaning is up to you to decide.
 Nevertheless, configure the system to only provide the least functionality and to specifically prohibit and/or restrict the use of all other functions, ports, protocols, and/or services.
 Also configure the defaults to be as restrictive as possible, according to best practices, without compromising the "Psychological acceptability" and "Usability and Manageability" of the system.

 #### No security guarantee